Kamran-Afzali/Kamran-Afzali.github.io/_posts/Responsible_AI.md

 Canadaian guiding principles

 > To ensure the effective and ethical use of AI the government will:
--understand and measure the impact of using AI by developing and sharing tools and approaches -be transparent about how and when we are using AI, starting with a clear user need and public benefit -provide meaningful explanations about AI decision making, while also offering opportunities to review results and challenge these decisions
+- understand and measure the impact of using AI by developing and sharing tools and approaches
+- be transparent about how and when we are using AI, starting with a clear user need and public benefit
+- provide meaningful explanations about AI decision making, while also offering opportunities to review results and challenge these decisions
--be as open as we can by sharing source code, training data, and other relevant information, all while protecting personal information, system -integration, and national security and defence
+- be as open as we can by sharing source code, training data, and other relevant information, all while protecting personal information, system -integration, and national security and defence
--provide sufficient training so that government employees developing and using AI solutions have the responsible design, function, and implementation -skills needed to make AI-based public services better
+- provide sufficient training so that government employees developing and using AI solutions have the responsible design, function, and implementation
+- skills needed to make AI-based public services better

 ### Against Responsible AI